Posts by: ScottB

 News for Our Galt Mile Neighbors

-The December 2022 issue of On The Galt Mile has information important to all residents and businesses.
+This first 2023 issue of On The Galt Mile has information important to all residents and businesses.
 Topics help update residents and businesses about issues impacting them, as well as community activities and items of general interest.
 Read and enjoy this issue – and be looking for the next issue.
 The current issue contains the following stories.

 To read the full issue, click here